 CLL1113 Baptist Heritage and Practice

-This course covers the emergence of the Baptist Movement within a context of the English Reformation, Baptist emergence in the United States, what and how Baptist doctrine and polity expresses itself in the functions and forms of churches, constitutions, associations, conventions, and agencies.
+This course is a study of Baptist origins, development, doctrines, confessions, polity, leaders, and current trends.
 This course emphasizes the history and state of Southern Baptist (SBC) life relative to the cultural context of the CLD center which is offering the course.